 Update: In 2021, I did an India Motorcycle Trip.
 Here’s a blog for Delhi to Bangalore Road trip.
 And here’s a quick vlog of one of the days I was riding in Kerala:

 But before anything, here are a few tips you need to keep in mind before you hit the road.
 These are the tips that I learned from my experiences of riding in India.

 Get yourself a proper luggage system

-If you think investing in a proper luggage for a trip is a wastage of money, you’re mistaken.
-A proper luggage system not only improves on your luggage carrying capacity and organising things better but also distributes the weight evenly for increased stability.
+If you think investing in proper luggage for a trip is a wastage of money, you’re mistaken.
+A proper luggage system not only improves on your luggage carrying capacity and organizing things better but also distributes the weight evenly for increased stability.
 While looking for a luggage system, choose a hard-shell bag over soft fabric bags.